A struggle for democracy!

 commented in the Globalisation blog, that if you believe that “global warming” is a valid issue and concern, you either have a

 lack of faith, or a lack of intelligence.
-If one believes that God exists, that He created the earth, and that He is in control, then
+If one believes that God exists, that He created the earth, and that He is in control, then the

-when has man been in control of the destiny of God’s creations?'
+has man been in control of the destiny of God’s creations?'

 This discussion highlights the tensions between individuals and groups in that the selection mechanisms systematically separate

 particular individuals to form elite groups, but in doing so generates a delusion of individualism which enables individuals to

 persuade themselves that they are ‘gold’ , independent of their ‘habitus’, and are the blessed of god - are the Chosen.

 The delusion of god supports the delusion of individualism, and meritocracy and the delusion of elitism.